derektypist/build-a-kitty-ipsum-translator/README.md

-# build-a-kitty-ipsum-translator
+# Build A Kitty Ipsum Translator

-Learn Advanced Bash by building a Kitty Ipsum Translator
+Learn Advanced Bash by building a Kitty Ipsum Translator.
+There is more to Bash commands.